tolkaiv/mouse-and-keyboard-detection-for-consoles/README.md

 ### Inconsistent maximum acceleration or speed

-J has a maximum speed at certain sensibility, this speed should NOT be exceeded.
+J has a maximum "turning" speed at certain sensibility, this speed should NOT be exceeded.
-J has a maximum acceleration rate at certain sensibility, this acceleration should NOT be exceeded.
+J has a maximum "turning" acceleration rate at certain sensibility, this acceleration should NOT be exceeded.
 NOTE: Max speed and acceleration can be calculated when the player is turning around while walking off-action.

 ### Lack of Inertia